January 30, 2021

-That’s not really a natural or normal thing to have steady growth like that for a period of 4-5 years for any company.
+That's not really a natural or normal thing for any company.
 Most companies have swings up and down or years or quarters of no growth, or dips in their business.
 Or years or quarters where business explodes upwards and heads to the asymptote quicker than someone fired out of a cannon.
-In fact, such a steady trend of growth suggests that we’ve hit something pretty special here.
+In fact, such a steady trend of growth suggests that we've hit something pretty special here.

-I have a few observations to share after seeing at this chart.
-Bear with me.
+I have a few observations to share after looking at this chart.

 We all know behind the linear progression on the outside are dips and swings and spikes and lifts on the inside.
 Every advance and step forward we have in our processes and progress often reveals new areas where we need to improve.
 With each breakthrough, we find a breakdown.
-And from solving each breakdown, we find a new breakthrough!
-So, the chart above, when we map onto it a line plotting the level of challenges we’ve faced should probably be viewed more like this:
+And from solving each breakdown, we find a new breakthrough.

 I don't know about you, but I much prefer macro-stability and micro-volatility than the other way around.
 I can get down with linear growth.